Projects & Initiatives

 Primary Care Networks (PCNs): comprising the relationship between medical homes and the larger health care system, particularly the extended primary care system.

-The Northern Gulf Islands & Gold River Mental Health and Substance Use (MHSU) Project was a funded Shared Care initiative.
-The goal was to address barriers to access and to enhance MHSU care provided in the rural communities of Hornby, Denman, Quadra and Cortes Islands, and the village of Gold River.
-The project used a team-based care approach to provide timely support for patients experiencing MHSU issues in the five identified rural and remote communities.
+The Northern Gulf Islands & Gold River Mental Health and Substance Use (MHSU) Project is a Shared Care initiative to enhance MHSU care provided in the rural communities of Hornby, Denman, Quadra and Cortes Islands, and the village of Gold River.

 Enhanced Recovery After Surgery – Shared Care Project